Do I need protection for my pet?

 If you need a specialist vet, the price of treatment can reach into the thousands (and even more for long-term issues).
 Because of this, it’s important to choose a pet insurance provider who understands your animal’s needs.

 Vets that are covered under RSPCA Pet Insurance

 No matter where you are in Australia, you can use vets all over the country to treat your pet– so long as they are currently registered.
 Then you may lodge a claim with us to be reimbursed for an approved portion of those costs.

 So, whether you just need our basic RSPCA General Accident & Illness Cover, or prefer more comprehensive cover such as our RSPCA Ultimate Plus Accident & Illness Cover, we have a policy to match, with four levels to choose from.

 At the RSPCA, we’re invested in the continued protection and wellbeing of all animals — big and small.
 That’s why our vet clinics are up and running all over Australia, whether you’re in country NSW, metro Victoria or anywhere in between.

-But when you have RSPCA Pet Insurance, you are free to visit any licensed veterinarian or specialist of your choosing.
-They can then treat your pet for any illnesses or injuries and, depending on your level of coverage, you can make a claim to be reimbursed for a portion of those expenses.
+But when you have RSPCA Pet Insurance, you are free to visit any licensed and registered veterinarian or specialist of your choosing.
+They can then treat your pet for any illnesses or injuries and, depending on your level of coverage, you can make a claim to be reimbursed for a portion of those expenses